Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Methods

 \section{Methods}

-In this study, we introduce a coupled mathematical model to simulate the dynamics of CD4\textsuperscript{+} and CD8\textsuperscript{+} CAR-T cells in response to tumor antigen regulation.
-The model captures the antigen-driven transitions of T cells between memory, effector, and exhausted states as proposed in Kirouac et al. (2023), and incorporates the modulation of CD8\textsuperscript{+} CAR-T cells by CD4\textsuperscript{+} CAR-T cells.
+In this study, we develop a coupled mathematical model as a minimal extension of the CAR-T cell framework proposed by Kirouac et al.\ (2023).
+Tumor growth, antigen dynamics, and the antigen-regulated memory-effector-exhaustion structure of CAR-T cells are retained unchanged.
+The primary extension is the explicit separation of the CAR-T population into distinct CD4\textsuperscript{+} and CD8\textsuperscript{+} lineages, together with CD4\textsuperscript{+}-mediated modulation of CD8\textsuperscript{+} cytotoxicity and memory regeneration.
+When the CD4\textsuperscript{+} dose is set to zero, all CD4\textsuperscript{+} compartments remain identically zero and the CD4-mediated modulation terms reduce to unity, such that the system collapses to the original Kirouac et al.\ formulation (up to relabeling of the aggregate CAR-T population).
+This structure enables systematic exploration of CD4:CD8 composition effects while preserving the original model as a limiting case.
 By modeling the interactions between these cell lineages and tumor cells, we aim to predict the therapeutic outcomes of CAR-T cell therapies with varying CD4:CD8 ratios.
 The model also allows for an exploration of the effects of patient-specific variations on treatment response.
 A schematic representation of the model is shown in Figure \ref{fig:car_t_model}.